Cauliflower Pancakes

 Instructions

-• Heat 2 tablespoons of the avocado oil in a large skillet over medium heat.
-Scoop the batter into the pan in 1/4 cup portions, and flatten each one with a spatula to make a pancake shape.
+- Heat 2 tablespoons of the avocado oil in a large skillet over medium heat.
+Scoop the cauliflower mixture into the pan in 1/4 cup portions, and flatten each one with a spatula to make a pancake shape.
 (I do 6 at a time in my large cast iron skillet.
 You can get multiple pans going at once if you don’t have a very large skillet.)
-Cook over medium for 4 minutes, then carefully flip each pancake.
+Cook the patties over medium for 4 minutes, then carefully flip each pancake.
 They’re a bit delicate, so they may not flip properly if you try to flip them before 4 minutes.
-Cook for 4 more minutes on the second side.
+Cook for 4 more minutes on the second side, until golden brown on each side.
 (Turn the heat down just a little bit if they’re getting too dark.)
 Continue this process with the remaining batter, adding the final 2 tablespoons of oil when the pan seems dry.

 Approximate Nutrition Info